MENTAL HEALTH

 Staying well hydrated allows us to be better conducers and producers of energy.

 Being chronically dehydrated is linked to brain fog, dementia, and cognitive impairment.
-Essentially, it weakens us.

-Chronic dehydration can lead to urinary tract infections, which can present as mental health symptoms, like psychosis, hallucinations, confusion, and agitation.
+For example, chronic dehydration can lead to urinary tract infections, which can present as mental health symptoms, like psychosis, hallucinations, confusion, and agitation.

 Quality drinking water is well-filtered and contains natural electrolytes for proper absorption.